opensearch-project/project-website/_posts/2022-06-23-S3-Log-Ingestion-Using-Data-Prepper-1.5.0.md

 ```

 Data Prepper can read these objects using the S3 Source, perform grok processing on the data, and create a document in
-OpenSearch which is much richer than just a single log line.
+OpenSearch that is much richer than just a single log line.
 The following pipeline shows how you could do this.

 The first part is the `s3` source.
-It is new in Data Prepper 1.5.
+It is new in Data Prepper 1.5.0.

 After that comes the processor chain.
 It has three `grok` processors.
 The first one breaks up the log line into
 different parts.
-The second two break up some parts even further for more fine-grained information.
+The second two break up some parts even further to produce more fine-grained information.
 Then the data
 processor adds a timestamp representing the time the data was received from S3.

 After all of this, the data is sent to the configured OpenSearch cluster via the `opensearch` sink.